 - 1612-10-28 Robert Dowland appointed court luitist of King James I

 - 1614-04-05 2nd parliament of King James I begin session (no enactments)

 - 1614-06-07 2nd parliament of King James I, dissolves passing no legislation

-- 1618-10-29 English adventurer, writer, and courtier Sir Walter Raleigh is beheaded for allegedly conspiring against James I of England.
+- 1618-10-29 English adventurer, writer, and courtier Sir Walter Raleigh is beheaded for allegedly conspiring against King James I of England

-- 1621-09-21 King James I of England gives Sir Alexander Sterling royal charter for colonisation of Nova Scotia
+- 1621-09-21 King James I of England gives Sir William Alexander a royal charter for colonisation of Nova Scotia

 - 1621-12-30 English king James I cracks Protestation of Parliament